Tilia cordata

 Tilia cordata, the small-leaved lime or small-leaved linden, is a species of tree in the family Malvaceae, native to much of Europe.
 Its other common names include little-leaf or littleleaf linden, or traditionally in South East England, pry or pry tree.
-Its range extends from Britain through mainland Europe to the Caucasus and western Asia.
+Its range extends from Britain and Scandinavia through mainland Europe to the Caucasus and western Asia.
 In the south of its range it is restricted to high elevations.